 I issue a clarion call, once again, for the service providers to establish an institution that will work hand in hand with the government to promote the financial sector in the international market place.

 Last but not least, I must mention that we are also looking for new opportunities to enhance growth and development.
 With the many challenges facing the international financial sector, we are working on the development of a crypto currency exchange.
-We have already contracted a consultant to assist us with the development of a friendly legal framework for virtual currency and block chain.
+We have already contracted a consultant to assist us with the development of a friendly legal framework for virtual currency and block chain, similar to this bitcoin revolution official software.

 Every precaution is being taken to develop a well-regulated industry which meets international standards and is ideal for the development of the fintech business.